2026 Entry Period Is Open — Send in Your Submissions Today!

 Scoring and Feedback from Judges

 Judges score every entry on nine criteria.
 Judges also provide producers with comments on their program.
 The fest prides itself on providing producers with solid feedback so that entering the fest becomes a growth experience for all producers.
-After all four judges score the program, the highest and lowest scores are discarded and the two middle scores are averaged to create the final score on which awards are based.
+After all judges have scored the program, the highest and lowest scores are discarded and the remaining scores are averaged to create the final score on which awards are based.

 Producers receive both the judge numeric feedback and written comments about their entries from each judge.
 This information is also provided to the media center.
-Media Centers and Producers are encouraged to pick up the Judge Feedback Sheets at the Banquet and Show held in May.
+The feedback will be emailed after the completion of the Fest.

 Judging Criteria